viamrobotics/docs/docs/services/slam/cartographer/_index.md

    This example JSON configuration:

    - adds the `viam:rplidar` and the `viam:cartographer` modules
-   - configures the `viam:slam:cartographer` service and the [data management service](/services/data/)
+   - configures the `viam:slam:cartographer` service
-   - adds an `viam:lidar:rplidar` camera with data capture configured
+   - adds an `viam:lidar:rplidar` camera
    - specifies the `slam_map` to be updated in the `packages`

    <br>